myklst/tflint-ruleset-myklst/docs/rules/terraform_required_variables.md

 # terraform_required_variables

 Check whether the list of variables declared in `required_vars` are also declared in the Terraform module.
+If the variable name is "cloud_creds", then it must have `sensitive = true` parameters right after variable definition.

 ## Configuration